sleepycat12341013/food-score-app/README.md

 ## ✨ Features

-- 🍔 Select foods from a list
+  　🍔 Select foods from a list

-- ⭐ Rate your meals with a simple score
+  　⭐ Rate your meals with a simple score

 ---

 ## 🛠️ Tech Stack

-- ⚡ Next.js
+ 　⚡ Next.js

-- 🎨 Tailwind CSS
+ 　🎨 Tailwind CSS

-- ☁️ Firebase (optional)
-- 📱 Fully responsive UI
+ 　📱 Fully responsive UI

 ---